SaladX325/Greedy_Snake/README.md

 ## Introduction
 This project starts at 10-Jun-21.
 This is C++ learning project.
 Greedy Snake is a classic game.
 In this project, this game is divided into four main parts and nine functions.
+The following figure is the flow chart for this project.

 ![Greedy_snake](https://user-images.githubusercontent.com/53904505/122853953-ed577e80-d30a-11eb-9794-6b82f0f27ac1.png)

+In following part, the design of this project would be introduced.

 ## Class
 These four classes are listed below: